dice-group/Ontolearn/docs/usage/05_concept_learners.md

 ## Prerequisites

-Before configuring and running an algorithm, we recommend you to store the dataset path having a `.owl` extension and the **learning problems** in a json file.
-For each learning problem there are the positive and negative examples which consist of IRIs of the respective individuals as a string.
+Before configuring and running an algorithm, we recommend you store the dataset path having a `.owl` extension and the **learning problems** in a json file.
+For each learning problem, there are positive and negative examples that consist of IRIs of the respective individuals as a string.
 Now we have the learning problems more organized, and we can access them later by loading the json file.
 Below is an example file `synthetic_problems.json` showing how should it look: